 i. establishing and implementing a process of credit vetting and customer risk assessment of service providers;

 ii.
-Phone-paid Services Authority registration checks in respect of service providers (including the inspection of Prior Permission Certificates, where such Prior Permission Certificates are required under the Phone-paid Services Authority Code of Practice for the operation of certain telecommunication services);
+Compliance with the registration requirements contained in Part 2 of the Regulation of Premium Rate Services Order 2024;

 iii.
 Call data monitoring, regular and timely reporting of AIT Indicators as described in Appendix E5 and/or suspected or potential AIT activity; and